-- Relationships in Place with Suppliers: Adam (the seller) says that they have the ability to get many more SKUs from their suppliers the've made connections with.
+- Relationships in Place with Suppliers: Adam (the seller) says that they can get many more SKUs from their suppliers they've made connections with.

 - Opportunity to Diversify: This storefront also comes with other assets like eBay accounts and a Shopify website.